suszynski/AntiDebug/README.md

 ### `CloseHandle`

 When closing an invalid handle an `EXCEPTION_INVALID_HANDLE (0xC0000008)` will be raised if a debugger is attached.
-This can then be cought by an `__except` block once the debugger passes control back to the process.
+This can then be cought by an `__except` block once the debugger passes control back to the procediss.
 If no debugger is present no exception is thrown.
 This detection is disabled by default because it causes an exception.

 ### `DbgPrint`

 This method will raise the exception `DBG_PRINTEXCEPTION_C (0x40010006)`.
 If it is handled by the program itself then no debugger is attached.
 Otherwise one obviously is.
 It is usually is raised by functions like `DbgPrint`.

+### `NtGlobalFlag`

+`NtGlobalFlag` is a member of the PEB which, when a debugger is attached, has three bit flags set to 1 notably: `0x10: EAP_ENABLE_TAIL_CHECK`, `0x20: HEAP_ENABLE_FREE_CHECK` and `0x40: HEAP_VALIDATE_PARAMETERS`.
+Bypassing is as simple setting it to any value that does not match any of those flags (0 will work great).

 ## Contributing